-When Carlton was a young child, he had three sayings so often they became his mantras.
-The first,
+When Carlton was a young child, three sayings became his mantras.
+The first, "My name is Carlton,"

-"My name is Carlton," appeared when Matt, his adoptive father, tried to give him nicknames.
+appeared when Matt, his adoptive father, tried to give him nicknames.
 They were silly names, Biscuit Boy and Doodle Bop, and meant to be playful.
 But Carlton didn't like them and would sternly remind Matt, "My name is Carlton."